Art by Jonan Everett

 While you want to avoid those companies, you still need to keep an eye on your credit.
 This helps you ensure that all of your information and accounts are listed correctly and that no one is using your identity and racking up debt in your name.
-So how do you get your free credit report and see your credit score?
+Here’s how to get a free credit report and see your credit score.

 First, Understand Why You Have Different Credit Scores